Pasoy/ml-projects/NOTES.md

 <img src="https://github.com/Pasoy/ml-projects/blob/master/images/gradient_descent.png">
 <img src="https://github.com/Pasoy/ml-projects/blob/master/images/gradient_descent_1.png">

- * alpha is the learning rate (controls how big a step is)
+ * Alpha is the learning rate (controls how big a step is)
- * alpha is always a positive number
+ * Alpha is always a positive number
- * term after alpha is called the derivative
+ * Term after alpha is called the derivative
  * := is an assignment
  * j represents the feature index number